jwilloa/Arduino-based-Electrotactile-Simulation-System-for-Virtual-Sensory-Contact/readme.md

 Successful inplementation of electrotactile feedback (ETF) could result in a better standard of living and/or increased experiences and safety in a variety of environments.
 Individuals without the ability to process information in a conventional way, i.e through their eyes, may find that they can still experience the world via ETS.
 And in situations where an individual is teleoperating a system where sensation may be of benefit.
-An elaborate example being an astronaut.
+An elaborate example of this being an astronaut out on a moonwalk.

 There are also applications in prosthetics and virtual reality (the underlying basis for this project).